0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 ### HTTPS (8443/TCP)
 Navigating to https://10.10.11.222/ redirects to a login page for a [PWM](https://github.com/pwm-project/pwm/) web application.
 Doing some research reveals PWM is a java based application that allows users to login and submit password resets through LDAP.
 Trying some common default credentials on the login page does not have any sucess.
+It seems that the ldap connection to the directory for authentication is unavailable.
+PWD LOG ATTEMPT PIC
 If we look below the login form, we can see a message stating the application is in configuration mode.
 This misconfiguration allows access to the configuration manager and configuration editor with only a password.